 The western yellow-legged gull (Larus michahellis) is found in the Mediterranean Sea.
 This species resembles the widespread herring gull (Larus argentatus), but can be identified by its yellow legs and very powerful beak.
 The western yellow-legged gull is extremely common in Istanbul, Turkey, where it often breeds on house roofs.
 If a window is left open, it may enter to search for edibles.

 This species and other gulls are dealt with in depth on the page Nature: Urban nature.

 This western yellow-legged gull in Istanbul has killed a domestic pigeon and is now eating it on a roof top.
 It shows a threatening attitude towards an intruding hooded crow (Corvus corone ssp. cornix), which is very interested in the kill.
 (Photo copyright © by Kaj Halberg)

-This cheetah (Acinonyx jubatus) is feeding on an impala (Aepyceros melampus), while its satiated companion is resting in the shrubs, panting, Serengeti National Park, Tanzania. – More pictures of cheetahs may be seen elsewhere on this website, see Gallery: Animals – Cats.
+This cheetah (Acinonyx jubatus) is feeding on an impala (Aepyceros melampus), while its satiated companion is resting in the shrubs, panting, Serengeti National Park, Tanzania.
+More pictures of cheetahs are found in the gallery at Animals: Cats.
 (Photo copyright © by Kaj Halberg)

 (Uploaded September 2016)

 (Latest update July 2019)